azgarshuvo/object-tracking-with-kalman-filtering/README.md

 * The image plane tracks are then projected to the floor plane in the following way

 Transformation
-* Calculated a Homography matrix by mapping points on the target floor plane to points in the image.
+* Calculated a Homography matrix by mapping points on the target floor plane to points in the image
-* We used this information to calculate the inverse perspective projection from image to ground plane.
+* Used this information to calculate the inverse perspective projection from image to ground plane
 * The Homography, together with an image Cartesian x and y coordinates are used to calculate the real-world floor coordinates

 **Training Parametrs for Simulated Video**